Workshop FAQ

 People who choose to room and board with our accommodations will have transportation to and from the workshop.

-How will I arrive at Beacon, NY?
+How will I arrive at Lexington, North Carolina?

 Is food included in the arrangement?